Transkribus/competitions/README.md

 * templates need to ```{% load i18n %}```
 * then anything in ```{% trans "some phrase" %}``` will be translated if a translation is available
 * .py files need to ```from django.utils.translation import ugettext_lazy as _```
-* then anything in _("some phrase") will be translated if a translation is available
+* then anything in _("some phrase") will be translated, if a translation is available

 #### Translate
 To make translations available:
 * find the appropriate .po file ```locale/[lang_code]/LC_MESSAGES/django.po```
 * In this file you will see msgid's that correspond to the phrases in ```{% trans "..." %}``` or ```_("...")```
-* Simply fill in the msgstr with the correct translation eg:
+* Simply fill in the msgstr with the correct translation, e.g.:
 ```
 #: library/forms.py:7
 msgid "Given Name"